postrou/MacOS_Dynamic_Aerial/README.md

 ```

 **Profiles not found:**
-Make sure you created all four .plist files in `~/.aerial/`
+Make sure you created all four .plist files in `~/.aerial/` BEFORE running install.sh

 **Bootstrap failed: 5:**
 ```bash